A Simple Approach to Jointly Rank Passages and Select Relevant Sentences in the OBQA Context: Method

 \subsection{Model: Two-in-One Framework}

 We introduce the proposed joint model for passage ranking and support fact selection, Two-in-One, which uses state-of-the-art transformer-based model~\citep{NIPS2017_3f5ee243} to encode questions and contexts.
 In this work, we use RoBERTa~\citep{liu2019roberta}, however, any other variants like ELECTRA~\citep{clark2020electra} can be applied in this framework.
 The model architecture is given in Figure \ref{fig:architecture}.
-On top of the encoder, there are two MLP layers to score passages and sentences, respectively.
+On top of the encoder, there are two MLP layers to score passages and sentences respectively.
 In details, given a question and a passage, we firstly create an input to feed through RoBERTa \cite{liu2019roberta} by concatenating the question and the passage as follows, $\langle s \rangle Q \langle /s \rangle S_{1}\langle /s\rangle S_{2}...\langle /s\rangle S_{k} \langle /s \rangle $ where $ \langle s \rangle$ and $ \langle /s \rangle$ are special tokens in RoBERTa, $S_i$ is the $i^{th}$ sentence from a passage.
 We take $ \langle s \rangle$ as the contextual representation for passage ranking and the $ \langle /s \rangle$ in front of each sentence for sentence selection.
-The passage ranker and the sentence classifier have identical structure but different weights, which are two-layer Multiple-Layer Perceptron(MLP) with the last layer predicting a logit.
+The passage ranker and the sentence classifier have identical structure (two-layer Multiple-Layer Perceptron(MLP)) but different weights.

 The model is jointly trained by passage loss and sentence loss.
 In detail, during the training time, we assign the relevant passages and sentences with ground truth score 1 while irrelevant passages and sentences with ground truth score -1.
 Then, Mean Square Error(MSE) loss is applied to calculate the passage and sentence loss as follows,